-Purpose This curriculum is designed students for entry-level positions in landscaping businesses and to upg skills of those currently employed i industry.
-All of the courses offered in program can be applied to the AAS Horticulture Technology (Landscapi Management Specialization).
+Purpose This curriculum is designed to prepare students for entry-level positions in greenhouse, nursery, and garden center businesses, and to upgrade the skills of those currently employed in the industry.
+All of the courses offered in this program can be applied to the AAS degree in Horticulture Technology, Floral Design and Marketing Specialization.